A search for new physics in central exclusive production using the missing mass technique with the CMS detector and the CMS-TOTEM precision proton spectrometer: Physics model and event simulation

 Given the wide $p_z$ spectrum of the $\PV\PX$ system with respect to the CT-PPS acceptance, we divide the generated events into two sets: inside and outside the fiducial volume.
 The definition of the fiducial volume is based on the kinematic properties of the generator-level particles from the hard process: the boson (or its decay products) and the outgoing protons are used in the definition as summarised in Table~\ref{tab:fidcuts}.
 The requirements on the outgoing protons are not symmetric.
 The acceptances of the $+z$ and $-z$ arms of CT-PPS are different, mostly as a result of differences in the LHC optics settings.
 The requirements for the $\xi$ range at generator level are chosen accordingly for the proton in the +z arm ($\xi_{+}^\text{gen}$) and -z arm ($\xi_{-}^\text{gen}$).
 Four main LHC beam crossing angle configurations are used in 2017, each resulting in a different detector acceptance as a function of $\xi$.
-The $\xi$ requirements for the fiducial region are chosen to reflect an average of the acceptances corresponding to the different beam configurations, which offers a compromise between maximum acceptance and high efficiency.
+The average of the lower edges of the $\xi$ acceptance is defined as the start of the $\xi$ range for the fiducial region, and the average of the upper edges as the end of the range~\cite{TOTEM:2022vox}.
+This approach offers a compromise between maximal acceptance of the protons recorded in the data and minimal use of outer regions of phase space that were not fully efficient during the entire data taking due to varying beam configurations.
 The fiducial volume is used to define the reference normalisation of the signal.

 Events falling outside of these fiducial requirements are considered as background in this analysis; the normalisation of the background is allowed to float freely in the fits described later, independently of the signal term.
 This definition reduces the dependence on model assumptions, and specifically the precise shape of the $p_z$ spectrum of the generated signal.